 - Hunner’s ulcers and/or bleeding in the bladder.
 Hunner’s ulcers are red patches or lesions that can lead to stiffened tissue and reduced bladder capacity.
 Bleeding in the bladder lining (glomerulations) is common.

-The difference between a urinary tract infection (UTI) and interstitial cystitis (IC), according to Lisa Hawes, M.D., female urology specialist at Chesapeake Urology, is:
+The symptoms of a urinary tract infection (UTI) are similar to or the same as those found in IC.
+There is a difference, however.
+Lisa Hawes, M.D., female urology specialist at Chesapeake Urology, explains the difference in this way:

 “In women who have interstitial cystitis, urine culture results will be negative, meaning that no bacteria are found in the urine as with a urinary tract infection.”

-With IC, women may also experience pain during sexual intercourse, another symptom not commonly associated with a UTI.
+Also, with interstitial cystitis, women may experience pain during sexual intercourse, another symptom not commonly associated with a UTI.

 There is no one test to diagnose interstitial cystitis since the symptoms of IC are similar to those of other bladder disorders.
 However, there are tests that physicians, usually a urologist or gynecologist, can perform to rule out other possible diagnoses.
 These exclusions include such conditions as urinary tract cancer and bladder cancer in both men and women, and chronic prostatitis or chronic pelvic pain syndrome in men.